emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.

-For more details on changes in Ember.js VER, please review the [Ember.js VER.0 release page](https://github.com/emberjs/ember.js/releases/tag/vVER.0).
+For more details on changes in Ember.js 3.6, please review the [Ember.js VER.0 release page](https://github.com/emberjs/ember.js/releases/tag/v3.6.0).

 **new EmberObject (1 of 6)**